Tea and toast syndrome: Diagnosis

 Potential signs and symptoms of "tea and toast syndrome" can include those of malnutrition such as general weakness and cognitive impairment.
 In general, hyponatremia is usually asymptomatic until severe.

-Typical laboratory findings for tea and toast syndrome include a low serum osmolality (hypotonicity) with a normal urine osmolality since antidiuretic hormone levels are normal.
+Typical laboratory findings for tea and toast syndrome include a low serum osmolality (hypotonicity) with normal urine osmolality since antidiuretic hormone levels are normal.
 A common laboratory finding for the tea and toast phenomenon is manifestation as hyponatremia.
 This laboratory finding is not commonly symptomatic when paired with other abnormal electrolyte findings seen in the elderly such as hyperglycemia.
-Other laboratory tests to identify the cause of hyponatremia as being due to low solute intake include identifying a patient's protein intake through measures of urine urea content and through a history of their regular dietary intake.
+Other laboratory tests to identify the cause of hyponatremia as being due to low solute intake include identifying a patient's protein intake through measures of urine urea content and a history of their regular dietary intake.
 Upon determination of the cause of hyponatremia as being due to low dietary intake, effective treatment measures can be taken on an individual patient basis.

 Prevention

 Cara Myer, the author of "The Tea and Toast Syndrome: Psychosocial Aspects of Congregate Dining" suggests that congregate dining for older adults may be an excellent strategy to prevent tea and toast syndrome.
-Myer mentions that social service interventions for malnutrition, including congregate dining, are often under-utilitized and could provide a stimulating environment that may improve the quality of life of many older adults.
+Myer mentions that social service interventions for malnutrition, including congregate dining, are often under-utilized and could provide a stimulating environment that may improve the quality of life of many older adults.

-Further, general preventative measures focus on evaluating the nutrition of older adults, including keeping record of weight patterns, helping with meal plans that focus on nutrient rich roods and using local services such as a meal delivery program.
+Further, general preventative measures focus on evaluating the nutrition of older adults, including keeping a record of weight patterns, helping with meal plans focusing on nutrient-rich foods, and using local services such as a meal delivery program.